Puppy that ran away from owner in Opa-Locka found safe, reunited at Miramar home

 “Microchip them, have them on a leash 24/7,” Casalino said.

-The family also said they are thankful to everyone who held during the search for Lola.
+The family also said they are thankful to everyone who helped during the search for Lola.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.